thacherT1D/new-angular-curriculum/Unit-1/05-built-in-directives.md

 **EXERICSE**

 Try using `ng-repeat` to iterate through an array with some duplicates, like `[1,1,2,5,6,9,9,9]`.
 What happens?
-Research how `ng-repeat` handles duplicate data and how to "fix" this issue.
+Research how `ng-repeat` handles duplicate data and how to 'fix' this issue.

 **EXERCISE**

-Use `ng-repeat` to iterate through the attributes (keys) of an object and list them on in the template
+Use `ng-repeat` to iterate through the attributes (keys) of an object and list them on in the body

 > View some more examples [here](./examples/ng-repeat).